keithbuhler/keithbuhler.github.io/_includes/boilerplate.md

 ### Extra Credit

 Those who opt for extra credit may do so.
-Instructions are posted online.
+You may do extra reading, extra writing, extra class preparation.
+Full instructions are posted online.

+### Late Work
+In general, I do not accept late work.
+Plan ahead and do work early before vacations, sports trips, or busy times.
+Valid excuses for turning in papers late include medical and family emergencies.
+That said, due dates are not eternal laws; I willing to negotiate within reason.
+If you are very stressed, or if I have not graded everything yet, we can talk about moving a due date.
+Just ask.

 ### Miscellany: